Home Page

 Getting the Best View at The Light Preserve

 Screen size, color depth and pixel quantity add more variables to the mix.
 Since the presentation here is of photographic art, I have made no concessions to systems displaying less than 24-bit color.
-More global statistics: displays of at least 800x600 pixels comprise over 95% of the web-surfing population.
+More global statistics: displays of at least 1024x768 pixels comprise over 97% of the web-surfing population.
 I have therefore designed these pages with that minimum amount of screen real estate in mind.

 The Presentation

 Many of the photos displayed here, and their thumbnail links, are in the progressive jpg format.
-I've chosen the progressive format because file sizes are smaller than the original jpg format.
+I've chosen the progressive format because file sizes are frequently smaller than standard jpg format and they generally render nicely while loading.
 Some versions of the Microsoft browser that I have used do not display progressive jpg images until they are completely downloaded, a Microsoft quirk that completely defeats the concept of the progressive jpg format (the operative word is "duh").
 All browsers will display the finished image in the same length of time, but MSIE users might see only a background until the image file is entirely received.
-Curiously, MSIE for the Mac (not Windows!) gets it right with progressive jpg files.
+Curiously, MSIE for the Mac (not Windows!) seems to have getten it right with progressive jpg files.

 The photographs displayed at this site are not "scanned and jammed" onto the web.
 They are individually adjusted for color balance, luminosity and contrast.
 Linked images here contain ICC information since many systems are now capable of using that data for more accurate color rendition.
 Compression levels of the jpg format are set specifically for best results with each image.